Lusail: Marina District

 One of the main attractions of the Marina district will be Katara Hospitality's tourism complex known as Lusail Marina Iconic Development.
-When completed, the complex will feature leisure facilities, luxury restaurants and upwards of 800 hotel and apartment rooms.
+When completed, the complex will feature leisure facilities, luxury restaurants, and upwards of 800 hotel and apartment rooms.

 Another attraction is the Marina Twin Towers, which comprises 8,236 m2 of office space.
 Retail demand will be mainly be met by Lusail Marina Mall, which will cover an area of 57,605 m2.

 It is planned for two primary schools to be built here, one exclusively for boys and the other exclusively for girls.

 Qetaifan Islands

 In large part, Qetaifan Island North will consist of tourist attractions such as water parks and hotels.

 Qetaifan Island South is composed of three islands.
-Prospective luxury villas, a marina waterfront and marketplaces will be built here.
+Prospective luxury villas, a marina waterfront, and marketplaces will be built here.
 Furthermore, a school for primary and secondary students is planned.

 Boulevard Commercial

 As the central hub of Lusail, retail and office space will be found here.
 Its street and buildings will be inspired by the Champs-Élysées avenue in France.
 Three kindergartens are in the works for this district.

-Lusail Towers
+Lusail Boulevard in Downtown Lusail embodies a quintessential contemporary urbanism fused with Qatar's cultural fabric.
+A dynamic shopping, commercial, and residential destination, Lusail Boulevard is designed to be one of the focal points of Lusail’s downtown and provide easy access to pedestrians.

-This district will contain office and commercial towers.
-Lusail's tallest structures will be found here.
+Lusail Plaza Towers